The Garden Route, a popular road trip destination in South Africa, is often considered one of the most beautiful road trips in the world.

 Whale Watching: From June to November, the Southern Right Whales migrate to Plettenberg Bay.
 You can also spot humpback whales from May through to December.
 The excursions out on the water usually operate for a couple of hours during this time to spot these majestic mammals.
 It’s one of the best Garden Route tours.

-Monkeyland: A conservation centre nearby to Birds of Eden that rescues primates who were kept in zoos or as pets.
-Monkeyland, Garden Route also have gibbons and lemurs.
-We were a bit hesitant about visiting Monkeyland at first as we tend to stay away from Zoos and other places that support animals in captivity.
-We were happy to find out that Monkeyland was a true free-roaming sanctuary that has won many conservation and sustainability awards.
+Monkeyland: This conservation centre is part of the South African Animal Sanctuary Alliance (SAASA) along with Birds of Eden and other sanctuaries.
+They rescue primates who were kept in zoos or as pets.
+They house gibbons, lemurs, and 550+ other primates.
+We were a bit hesitant about visiting Monkeyland at first as we tend to stay away from zoos and other places that support animals in captivity.
+In the end, we were happy to find out that Monkeyland was a true free-roaming sanctuary that has won many conservation and sustainability awards.

 Where to Eat in Plettenberg Bay

-- The Fat Fish: A funky tapas bar right on the central bay with great views.
-It’s drinks list and seafood dishes are to die for.
+• The Fat Fish: A funky tapas bar right on the central bay with great views.
+Their drinks list and seafood dishes are to die for.

-- Bramon Boutique Wine Estate: This winery and vineyard is out of town and en route to Nature’s Valley, making it a great lunch stop on the way.
-A must stop in this area!
+• Bramon Boutique Wine Estate: This winery and vineyard is out of town and en route to Nature Valley, making it a great lunch stop on the way.
+A must-stop in this area!

 Where to Stay in Plettenberg Bay